LexRiver/json-map/README.md

 ### has(key:K):boolean

-check if map has a key
+Check if map has a key.

 ```typescript
     myMap.has({name:'John', age:10})